 Watch this short video to quickly understand the different types of cash flow commonly seen in financial analysis, including Earnings Before Interest, Tax, Depreciation & Amortization (EBITDA), Cash Flow (CF), Free Cash Flow (FCF), Free Cash Flow to the Firm (FCFF), and Free Cash Flow to Equity (FCFE).

 Thank you for reading this guide to Free Cash Flow to Firm.
-CFI has an industry-specific course that walks you through how to build a DCF valuation model for Mining.
+CFI offers an industry-specific course that walks you through how to build a DCF valuation model for the Mining industry.
 Here are some other CFI resources:

 Take your learning and productivity to the next level with our Premium Templates.